Mastering the Art of Responding to RFP Template: Strategies for Success

 Start with Deep Client Intelligence (Not Just the RFP Document)

-Before writing a single word, spend 2-3 hours on client research:
+Before writing a single word, spend time on client research:

 • Recent news and earnings calls: What challenges did executives mention?
 What initiatives are they funding?